 It’s rare for a learner to cross unscaffolded ZPDs: it can happen in moments of inspiration, or accidental discovery through trial and error.
 In such cases, the learner gains status and wants to share the new expertise by scaffolding for others.
 This must be what happened at the Hole in the Wall.
 One kid, thrilled after making a discovery through trial and error, might have said to another: “Hey, if you click on the little picture, something happens on the screen!”
 The listener would learn from the speaker and then share again with others.
 The discoveries made by individuals in that CoP accumulated, built on each other like layers of scaffolding, and quickly the group as a whole learned competency on computers.

-What happened in the listener’s mind when his peer told him about clicking on icons?
+It’s important to consider how scaffolding works.
+For example, what happened in the “Hole in the Wall” listener’s mind when his peer told him about clicking on icons?
 What exactly is the learning process?
 How does it happen?
 To a casual observer it might appear as if the knowledge was transmitted by voice from speaker to listener, and then manifested in the listener’s brain, sort of like an email manifests on a computer screen.
-It is more logical, however to conclude that there was a neurochemical/psychological process in the listener’s brain to remake the knowledge from scratch, in a personal way, to suit the listener’s own understanding of the computers embedded in that wall.
-Learning is a personal, subjective act.
-This is a massive, complex, cross-discipline topic (Kalbfleisch, 2015) but it has essentially been proven and it clearly points toward a paradigm shift in how we approach education.
+No, there was a neurochemical/psychological process in the listener’s brain to reconstruct the knowledge from scratch, in a personal way, to suit the listener’s own understanding of the computers embedded in that wall.
+Learning is a personal, subjective act, and knowledge is created, not transferred.
+This is a massive, complex, cross-discipline topic (Kalbfleisch, 2015) but it has essentially been proven and it clearly points toward a paradigm shift in how we should approach education.

 “Scaffolding” implies holistic support of learning; the learner constructs knowledge on his/her own, facilitated by partners.
 It differs from old notions of “teaching”, where knowledge is directly transferred from teacher to student.
 According to constructivism, we are active creators of our own knowledge.
 Our contexts are unique.
 Our understanding of these contexts is subjective.
 So knowledge cannot be cut and pasted from one mind to another; each mind must recreate knowledge on its own, supported by scaffolding supplied by peers and mentors.